Republicans Might Abandon Trump, But Trump Is Not Abandoning Them

 The broader notion that Trump has broken away from party dogma likewise suffers from a total absence of supporting facts.
 It is true that many of the president’s confidantes have little roots in Republican politics.
 “Of Trump’s closest advisers, only Mike Pence has any association with the Republican Party,” writes Alberta.
 But that exception is an important one, because Mike Pence has enjoyed almost total control of the agenda.
 “Policy issues will largely fall under Vice-President Pence’s portfolio,” reports the Washington Post.

 “Policy” is a pretty big portfolio.
-And so while unconservative figures like Ivanka Trump may be in charge of leaking self-flattering details, and Anthony Scaramucci may be tasked with rooting out all the non-Ivanka leakers, and Jared Kushner may have the Middle East–peace/government makeover/try-to-stay-out-of-prison portfolio, Trump’s positions fall into the hands of a die-hard conservative.
+And so while unconservative figures like Ivanka Trump may be in charge of leaking self-flattering details, and Anthony Scaramucci may be tasked with rooting out all the non-Ivanka leakers, and Jared Kushner may have the Middle East–peace/government-makeover/try-to-stay-out-of-prison portfolio, Trump’s positions fall into the hands of a die-hard conservative.

 On every question where Trump has had to make a choice, he has bent not only toward party orthodoxy, but toward the most militant faction within the party.
 Steve Bannon has for months floated the possibility of a small tax hike on the rich, which would indeed be a political masterstroke.
 But Bannon’s idea has gone nowhere.
 Other Trump staffers have shot it down.
 Even Trump himself denied reports he might raise the top income-tax rate.
 “That was not right.
 That was not a correct statement,” he told the Wall Street Journal.

 Rather than concede defeat on Obamacare, as many Republicans quietly prefer, he has intensified his wild vindictive sabotage campaign.
-Trump did not remain in the Paris climate accords, but instead has outsourced environmental policy to an oil-industry cut-out who picks fights with climate scientists.
+Trump did not remain in the Paris climate accords, but instead has outsourced environmental policy to an oil-industry cutout who picks fights with climate scientists.
 He has sided with the House Freedom Caucus on transgender soldiers, and even, astonishingly, on the threats of a shutdown or a debt default.
 Trump may not have a coherent ideology, but this is because he’s a simpleton, and his instinctive need for dominance is routinely manipulated toward the end of maximal partisan confrontation.

 Trump has stuck to his campaign promises to give law enforcement a free hand.
 He has abandoned the promise to build a trillion dollars in new infrastructure.
 It is hard to think of a single substantive choice he has made that would have differed from one made by a President Ted Cruz.
-The Republican party may be preparing to abandon Trump.
+The Republican Party may be preparing to abandon Trump.
 Curiously, Trump has shown no sign of abandoning them.

 Comments